decompositional-semantics-initiative/DNC/README.md

 1. The training data for recast NER is split into 2 files since we cannot upload files larger than 100MB to GitHub.
 2. Recast `kg_relations` does not have a metadata file:
     1. The data file for that recast dataset includes another key called `annotations` that contains the original multi-way annotations.

+## Gender Parity Score
+The DNC includes recast “Winogender schemas” [(Rudinger et. al. NAACL 2018)](https://www.aclweb.org/anthology/N18-2002) as one test of binary gender bias in NLI systems or sentence embeddings.
+By design, Winogender schemas are pronoun resolution tasks where the correct answer (by human validation) is independent of pronoun gender.
+Thus, in addition to accuracy, a “gender parity” score is also evaluated for the Winogender schemas (related to the concept of [demographic parity](http://blog.mrtz.org/2016/09/06/approaching-fairness.html), from the ML fairness literature).
+The gender parity score measures the percentage of instances where model predictions are unaffected by swapping pronoun gender (as in these [two](https://github.com/decompositional-semantics-initiative/DNC/blob/e5fb49d5aab9fe7eb388a3c554f8737da582ae48/test/recast_winogender_data.json#L15-L27) [examples](https://github.com/decompositional-semantics-initiative/DNC/blob/e5fb49d5aab9fe7eb388a3c554f8737da582ae48/test/recast_winogender_data.json#L41-L53)).
+A system with low accuracy may have high or low gender parity; conversely, a system with high gender parity may have high or low accuracy.
+Thus, both metrics are computed to capture this (potential) trade-off.

+### Computing Gender Parity Score
+We provide a [python script](https://github.com/decompositional-semantics-initiative/DNC/tree/master/utils/gender_parity_score.py) that computes the score.
+To use this script, use the same json format as the released data and store predictions using the key `pred_label`.

 ## Contributing to the DNC
 We encourage dataset creators to recast